 Our vision is that all people will live in a state of dignity and respect, and share in all elements of living in a community which is welcoming, accepting and inclusive of all individuals.
 All people will have the freedom to make choices and decisions that enable them to achieve self-determination.

 We believe that people who have an intellectual disability have a right to live in the community and to participate actively in community life.

-Each individual, regardless of disability, should enjoy the full rights of citizenship and the full experience of membership in the community.
+Each person, regardless of disability, should enjoy the full rights of citizenship and the full experience of membership in the community.